 3, Take rest day and breathe

 Again, don’t rush.
 Your body need rest, and you can still exercise by stretching in rest days.
 Always remember that safety first, and you won’t want to get injury.
 As a general rule, you should never increase your weekly mileage by more than 10% each week.

-Also keep in mind that you should rest in fresh air, and you should buy one of the best large room air purifiers.
+Also keep in mind that you should rest in fresh air, and you should buy the best large room air purifier.
 This will help clean your air environment, and let your body heal rapidly.

 4, Maintain a safe speed

 Again, yes, again, safety first.
 Unless you become more confident with your bike handling, you should maintain a safe speed.